Prefer to listen? Just press the play button 👇and soak it up while you walk the dog, make dinner or do the dishes.

 Bill Gates was right; content is king.
 If you’re reading this article, you probably know that already or have at least heard the phrase.

-Anyone that works in tech is happy to argue that good content is necessary for products and users and that quality, well-written content wins over spammy, keyword-ridden content any day of the week.
+Anyone who works in tech is happy to argue that good content is necessary for products and users and that quality, well-written content wins over spammy, keyword-ridden content any day of the week.

 But the reality is a bit more complex than that, because without quality design to go along with the content, that well-written sentence you spent hours crafting can become totally meaningless.